You went on vacation and you rented a self-driving car. Suddenly, you find yourself in a car accident. What do you do next?

 - Your pain and suffering

-Consult with the best car accident attorneys in Pittsburgh form Shenderovich, Shenderovich & Fishman right away, and seek their help and legal representation.
+Consult with the best car accident attorneys in Pittsburgh from Shenderovich, Shenderovich & Fishman right away, and seek their help and legal representation.
 You are going to need all the help you can get to secure and obtain the compensation for your injuries following the accident.